-In rough figures the production of a car weighing 1 tonne requires 9 additional tonnes of abiotic raw materials (used extraction) and another 9 tonnes of unused extraction.
-In addition, running the car requires used and unused extraction for fuel, spare parts, the development of infrastructure, etc. Altogether, this increases the resource use of the car during its life cycle (150,000 km) to approx. 140 tonnes of abiotic resources.
+In rough figures the production of a car weighing 1 tonne requires about 14 additional tonnes of used and unused extraction.
+In addition, running the car requires used and unused extraction of about 8 more tonnes of resources for fuel, spare parts, etc. The development and maintenance of infrastructure is not even included in these data.